 Facing the “what-ifs” in life is hard, especially for those of us who are frustrated with God’s providence in our lives.
 So how should we respond?

 Thomas Watson reminds us: “If it is good for us, we shall have it; if it is not good for us, then the withholding of it is good.”
 God’s giving and withholding is a positive action from God.
 God is not stingy or mean-spirited.
 Every one of God’s actions will always flow from a tender, gracious, and merciful love towards his Children.
 So make your requests known to God, knowing that God will only give good to his saints (Psa.
 84:11).

 It may sound weird, but I think Christians should dream about things.
 And I mean dream big.
 Now, there’s a difference between wanting things simply because we want it versus looking to honor God through it.
 Some people might dream to make a lot of money for the sake of sending many people to where the gospel is not preached.
 Some people might want to be married because the Bible says it is a glorious thing to be married.
 Some people might want to remain unmarried because the Bible says that it is advantageous for not having certain distractions while in ministry.
 Some might want open a business, or want to go overseas, or move into the inner-city for the sake of making Jesus known.
 Each of our dreams have dangers.
-Each of our dreams also be faithful hope in God.
+Each of our dreams also be faith-filled hope and trust in God.
 Let us ask God to give us big, hopeful dreams.
 Instead of wondering “what if God doesn’t give us our dreams,” let us say: “even if God does not give us our dreams, He is still good.”

 We trust that Jesus is worth it